Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs.md

 Do not use Excel when you need to

-- store data that needs to be assessed by other software (use DBMSs like PostgreSQL, MariaDB)
+- store data that needs to be assessed by other software or requires access control, instead use DBMSs like PostgreSQL, MariaDB.
-- have speed at processing data and information (use programming languages like Rust, Python with Pypy)
+- have speed at processing data and information, instead use programming languages like Rust, Python with Pypy, or Java.
-- simulate complex systems, particularly ones with any form of Differential Equation determining their behaviors, (use simulation software like PySim, Anylogic, SIMIO)
+- simulate complex systems, particularly ones with any form of Differential Equation determining their behaviors, instead use simulation software like PySim, Anylogic, SIMIO.
--
--
+- analyzing big data, for reference big data is greater than 500 entities in a list, instead use programming languages with frameworks to handle it like R, Python's Dask/PySpark, Apache's Flink/Samza/Storm.
 :::

 :::{tab-item} Data Management (Everyone)